Job hunting advice

 "Never shut one door till another door is open" Do not resign unless you have an alternative position to go to.
 Begin to market yourself as soon as you are sure that you wish to leave your present employment.

-Obtain references and Letter of Service stating your job specifications and areas of responsibility and experience.
+Obtain references and a Letter of Service stating your job specifications and areas of responsibility and experience.

 Telephone referees are the most likely outcome as many firms now forbid their staff from giving written references (don't be personally offended by this).